YOUTH SERVICES

 Tocfwh

-Philly On The Come Up-Youth Leadership Committee (POTCU-YLC) (since 2015) – is a committee of the West Philadelphia Community Health Change Coalition, that works to address and reduce the use of prescription drugs, alcohol and tobacco among youth in the Overbrook High School community area.
+Philly On The Come Up-Youth Leadership Committee (POTCU-YLC) (since 2015) – is a youth leadership component of the TeenXperience OST Program, that works to address and reduce the use of prescription drugs, alcohol and tobacco among youth in the Overbrook High School community area.
 The committee offers youth opportunities to engage in training, leadership, advocacy, community service, creative social norm campaigns, and social networking with peers, and teaches them how to use their voice and skills to become powerful change agents in their community.

 Project ALERT